Flag: Negatable

 This new feature starts since cmdr v2.1.16.

 cmdr will create a pair of toggable group flags for these child items.
-For example, the above sample code will make these child flags: --warnings.unused-variable
+For example, the above sample code will make these child flags: --warnings.unused-variable/-Wunused-variable and --warnings.no-unused-variable/-Wno-unused-variable, and so on.

 Define